-The Front Street/-Riverfront Corridor
+The Front Street Riverfront Corridor

-The Front Street/Riverfront Development Corridor forms an eastern edge to the Pacific Avenue Retail District and creates a transition between the more intensive commercial district and the riverfront.
-The role of Front Street as an important arterial distributing traffic to, through, and around the downtown has caused it to evolve as a destination retail district, with a major supermarket, drug store, home furnishing store, and a specialty retail center overlooking backing up to the river.
+The Front Street Development Corridor forms an eastern edge to the Pacific Avenue Retail District and creates a transition between the more intensive commercial district and the riverfront.
+The role of Front Street as an important arterial distributing traffic to, through, and around the downtown has caused it to evolve as a destination retail district, with a major supermarket, drug store, home furnishing store, and a specialty retail center overlooking the river.
 This role is one that is complementary to the more intensive, specialized, and pedestrian-oriented nature of Pacific Avenue, and its maintenance and enhancement is encouraged.
 Ground-level commercial uses, including destination retail uses, personal service, financial, and office-related uses, are permitted uses along the street.
-Permitted upper-level uses include office and residential, as well as river-oriented commercial uses connecting to the Riverwalk.
-This mix of uses serves to reinforce the downtown as a place to live, shop and work; as well as enhances the pedestrian environment and feeling of security along the river.
+Permitted upper-level uses include office and residential.

-The pattern of development that has occurred along the Front Street/Riverfront Corridor is one that has largely "turned its back" on the San Lorenzo River.
-A mMajor recommendations of the City's 1988 San Lorenzo River Design Plan, completed in 1988, the 2003 San Lorenzo Urban River Plan, and the 2010 River/Front and Lower Pacific Design Guidelines and Development Incentives study, all was to enhancepromote enhancing the recreational resource of the river within the downtown and to orient Front Street development in a more positive way to the river
+The pattern of development that has occurred along the Front Street Corridor is one that has largely "turned its back" on the San Lorenzo River.
+A major recommendation of the City's San Lorenzo River Design Plan, completed in 1988, was to enhance the recreational resource of the river within the downtown and to orient Front Street development in a more positive way to the river.
+The

-The Recovery-Plan reinforces this objective by encouraging active ground-level uses, including retail shops and restaurants adjacent to Front Street and the riverfront leveeRiverwalk.
-In addition, the Plan calls for residential, office, or restaurants as a required-upper-level uses east of Front Street between Soquel and Laurel, to take advantage of the riverfront amenity, to reinforce the downtown as a place to live as well as shop and work, and to enhance the pedestrian environment and feeling of security along the river.
-The PlanA requiresment-for at least 60 percent of the square footage of development within these areas (not including parking) to be provided in residential uses. is imposed.
-The guidelines for riverfront development, however, recognize the need to maintain the public nature of the riverfront corridor and include provisions for public access from Front Street, reasonable solar access to the Riverwalkriverfront promenade, the articulation of the building mass, and the provision of active ground-level uses.
+Recovery Plan reinforces this objective by encouraging active ground-level uses, including retail shops and restaurants adjacent to Front Street and the riverfront levee.
+In addition, the Plan calls for residential as a required upper-level use east of Front Street between Soquel and Laurel, to take advantage of the riverfront amenity, to reinforce the downtown as a place to live as well as shop and work, and to enhance the pedestrian environment and feeling of security along the river.
+A requirement for 60 percent of the square footage of development within these areas (not including parking) to be provided in residential uses is imposed.
+The guidelines for riverfront development, however, recognize the need to maintain the public nature of the riverfront corridor and include provisions for public access from Front Street, solar access to the riverfront promenade, the articulation of the building mass, and the provision of active ground-level uses.

-The flood improvements proposed completed per by the previously adopted river plans River Plan would allowed for remove the removal of the removal of the restrictive floodway floodplain designation and National Flood Insurance requirements from the properties that abut the east and west sides of Front Street.
-Prior to the FEMA certification of the completed completion of these improvements, new development will must need to comply with FEMA Flood Zone A-99 standards for development within the floodway floodplain, as well as the guidelines provided for below.
-New projects constructed along this portion of the FEMA floodplain Projects constructed in advance of the riverfront levee improvements shall be designed to create a positive connection with the San Lorenzo Riverwalk levee promenade when it is completed.
-The FEMA guidelines below provide for define interim uses and construction treatments prior to the completion for various uses within the floodplain of the riverfront improvements.
+The flood improvements proposed by the River Plan would remove the restrictive floodway designation from the properties that abut the east and west sides of Front Street.
+Prior to the completion of these improvements, new development will need to comply with FEMA standards for development within the floodway as well as the guidelines provided for below.
+Projects constructed in advance of the riverfront levee improvements shall be designed to create a positive connection with the levee promenade when it is completed.
+The guidelines below provide for interim uses and treatments prior to the completion of the riverfront improvements.

-In addition to the Front Street/Riverfront Corridor between Laurel and Soquel, the Plan also designates the CVS/Trader Joes Long's-Zanotto's site for future potential mixed-use residential development.
+In addition to the Front Street Corridor between Laurel and Soquel, the Plan also designates the Long's-Zanotto's site for future potential mixed-use residential development.
 Such a development could maintain ground-level retail and convenience uses, integrated with up to 3 levels of upper-level residential development (to a maximum height of 45 feet), highly articulated to create an attractive edge to the riverfront and an interesting and varied silhouette.